 “These complications are very rare, but they are real things that do happen because of this virus,” says Kistler.
 “The nerve pain of postherpetic neuralgia, which can last for months or years, is by far the most common complication, and it can be disabling.”

 Who Should Get the Shingles Vaccine?

-The FDA has approved Shingrix for people 50 and older.
-Most people in that group should be vaccinated.
-That includes those who have already had shingles, which you can have more than once.
+The CDC recommends it for healthy adults over the age of 50., but the FDA has approved Shingrix for people 18 and older who are or who will be at increased risk of shingles due to immunodeficiency or immunosuppression caused by known disease or therapy.
+This includes those who have already had shingles, which you can have more than once.
 Vaccination lowers the chances of a second round of the painful rash and of a serious outbreak and complications, Kistler says.